Edgar Jones (musician): 2012–present: Solo work

-Under the name Edgar Summertyme, Jones released his fourth solo album Sense of Harmony in 2012.
+Under Edgar Summertyme, Jones released his fourth solo album, Sense of Harmony, in 2012.

-In November 2015, Jones reunited with The Stairs.
-The Stairs later released a collection of rare recordings with The Viper Label.
+In November 2015, Jones reunited with The Stairs, who later released a collection of rare recordings on The Viper Label.

-In April 2016, Jones' Soothing Music For Stray Cats was re-issued on limited edition vinyl via The Viper Label and Mellowtone Records.
+In April 2016, Jones's Soothing Music For Stray Cats was reissued on limited edition vinyl via The Viper Label and Mellowtone Records.

 In July 2016, Jones put together a backing band for Johnny Echols of Love, for a show at Sefton Park dubbed From Liverpool With Love featuring guest vocalists such as John Power, Dave McCabe and Nick Ellis.

-Jones' latest solo record entitled The Song Of Day and Night was released in 2017, on Skeleton Key Records.
-Jones put together a touring band, dubbed 'The New Joneses' and toured the UK with fellow Skeleton Key acts as well as headlining the Kristian Ealey Stage at Smithdown Road Festival in Sefton Park's Palmhouse.
+Jones's solo record, entitled The Song Of Day and Night, was released in 2017 on Skeleton Key Records.
+Jones put together a touring band, dubbed 'The New Joneses' and toured the UK with fellow Skeleton Key acts, headlining the Kristian Ealey Stage at Smithdown Road Festival in Sefton Park's Palmhouse.